- Explain the endosymbiotic theory for the origin of eukaryotes

 The video below describes the origin and advantages of sexual vs asexual reproduction in eukaryotes:

-- haplontic life cycle — the haploid stage is multicellular and the diploid stage is a single cell, which is the fertilized egg.
-Meiosis occurs in the zygote (fertilized egg) immediately after fertilization.
-Meiosis in the zygote produces haploid spores, which then reproduce by mitosis, then grow into multicellular, haploid organisms.
+- haplontic life cycle: organisms with this life cycle have a multicellular haploid stage (the organism you see by eye is haploid), and the diploid stage exists only as a single cell (the fertilized egg); the zygote (fertilized egg) then undergoes meiosis immediately after fertilization.
+Meiosis in the zygote produces haploid spores, which then undergo mitosis to grow into multicellular, haploid organisms.
 These organisms then produce gametes by mitosis rather than meiosis because the organism’s cells are already haploid.
 This life cycle is typical of most fungi: the large, multicellular mushroom that you can see by eye is usually haploid, not diploid!

-- diplontic life cycle — the diploid stage is multicellular and produces haploid gametes.
+- diplontic life cycle: organisms with this life cycle have a multicellular diploid stage (the organism you see by eye is diploid), and the haploid stage exists only as a single cell (the gametes – typically called sperm or eggs).
 The gametes are produced by meiosis from the multicellular diploid organism.
-The zygote reproduces by mitosis, then grows into a multicellular organism that produces haploid gametes by meiosis.
+After fertilization of the egg, the zygote undergoes mitosis to grow into a multicellular organism that produces its own haploid gametes by meiosis.
 Spores are never produced in the diplontic life cycle.
 This life cycle is typical of animals: the multicellular animal that you can see is diploid.

-- alternation of generations life cycle (also haplodiplontic life cycle) — these organisms have both a multicellular diploid stage and a multicellular haploid stage.
-Diploid multicellular organisms called “sporophytes” produce haploid spores by meiosis; the haploid spores reproduce by mitosis to produce multicellular haploid organisms called “gametophytes”.
+- alternation of generations life cycle (also haplodiplontic life cycle): organisms with this life cycle have both a multicellular diploid stage and a multicellular haploid stage.
+Diploid multicellular organisms called “sporophytes” produce haploid spores by meiosis (sporophytes are named for the fact that they produce spores); the haploid spores undergo mitosis to produce multicellular haploid organisms called “gametophytes” (named gametophytes for the fact that they produce gametes).
 These haploid gametophytes then produce gametes by mitosis (because their cells are already haploid), and the gametes fuse to produce a zygote.
 The zygote reproduces by mitosis and grows into a diploid, multicellular sporophyte, and the process continues.
-This life cycle is typical of plants, and there are multiple variations on this life cycle in different plant lineages, which we will discuss in future class sessions.
+This life cycle is typical of plants, and there are multiple variations on this life cycle in different plant lineages which we will discuss in future class sessions.

 When we think of the term “eukaryote,” we tend to think of large, multicellular things like plants and animals.
 But there are many (many!) single-celled eukaryotes which significantly impact human health and general ecosystem services.
-Many species of single-celled eukaryotes are often grouped together as “protists,” a term which is descriptive but evolutionarily problematic because it does not refer to a monophyletic group (much like the term “prokaryote.”)
+Many species of single-celled eukaryotes are often grouped together as “protists,” which is an evolutionarily problematic term because it does not refer to a monophyletic group (much like the term “prokaryote.”)
+In fact, the term protist does not mean “single-celled eukaryote;” it is used to refer to any eukaryote that is not classified as a plant, animal, or fungus.
+While most protists are single-celled, there are examples of multicellular protists.

 The information below was adapted from OpenStax Biology 23.4

-Protists function in various ecological niches.
-Whereas some protist species are essential components of the food chain and generators of biomass, others function in the decomposition of organic materials.
-Still other protists are dangerous human pathogens or causative agents of devastating plant diseases.
+Single-celled eukaryotes function in various ecological niches.
+Whereas some single-celled eukaryotes are essential components of the food chain and generators of biomass, others function in the decomposition of organic materials.
+Still others are dangerous human pathogens or causative agents of devastating plant diseases.
+Below we highlight a few examples of single-celled eukaryotes that impact humans positively or negatively:

 - Human pathogens and parasites: A pathogen is anything that causes disease.
 Parasites live in or on an organism and harm the organism.